Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 - High bounce rate (often because the article answers the question quickly!)

-- Not formatted in AMP or optimized for mobile layout
+- Not formatted in Accelerated Mobile Pages (AMP) or optimized for mobile layout

-- Long paragraphs or dense info that NLP systems don’t parse easily
+- Long paragraphs or dense info that natural language processing (NLP) systems don’t parse easily

 How to Prevent Algorithmic Mislabeling: